Rexios80/hds_overlay/README.md

 - [Web app](https://hds.dev/)
   - For use as a browser source
-  - If you use HDS Cloud all you need is this and a watch app
+  - If you use HDS Cloud, all you will need is this and the watch app
-  - Heart rate is free forever with HDS Cloud (assuming you bought a watch app)
+  - Heart rate is free forever with HDS Cloud (assuming you bought the watch app)
 - [Apple Watch app](https://apps.apple.com/app/apple-store/id1496042074?pt=118722341&ct=GitHub&mt=8)
   - THE APP STORE VERSION OF THE WATCHOS APP REQUIRES WATCHOS 8+.
 The App Store will let you purchase it even if your watch can't run watchOS 8+, so make sure before buying.
   - If your watch cannot run watchOS 8+, join this [TestFlight group]() (Coming soon)